 Making Extra Money

 Online surveys are one of the easiest ways to earn an extra $100 each month.
 You can fill out the online surveys while eating breakfast, watching TV or on your lunch break – it’s that simple.
-Here are two of my favourite online survey websites:
+They are free to sign up for and free to use.
+Survey websites I recommend include American Consumer Opinion, Swagbucks, QuickRewards, and Panel Place.

 Entertainment Book: I have been using the Entertainment Book for years now and it’s one of my favourite ways to save money.
 Every year, the book pays for itself with all the great coupons and discounts available inside.
 I use the coupons and discounts to save money when shopping, traveling, dining at restaurants and for other entertainment fun.
 You can purchase the book or download a digital copy, which is super convenient.